-4 Signs You're A Serial Ghoster That Will Help You Stop
+4 Signs You're Becoming A Serial Ghoster And Need To Be Stopped

 Here's a hot take: Ghosting someone is almost comparable to murder... except that it's not as terrible.
 I'm just being extra for the sake of making a point, but bear with me.